-Cherries must be fumigated, according to requirements outlined by USDA APHIS, accompanied by federal phytosanitary certificate and inspected on arrival in Korea.
-As of May 12, 2003, entry of all varieties of fresh sweet cherries from specific counties in California, Idaho, Oregon and Washington is approved.
+Cherries must be fumigated, according to requirements outlined by USDA APHIS, accompanied by a federal phytosanitary certificate and inspected on arrival in Korea.
+As of May 12, 2003, entry of all varieties of fresh sweet cherries from specific counties in California, Idaho, Oregon, and Washington is approved.

 The “issue date” of the phytosanitary certificate must be prior to the “on-board date” listed on the Bill of Lading.

 The “inspection date” on the phytosanitary certificate must be prior to the departure date.

 To prevent delays at the port of entry, the phytosanitary certificate “issue date” should be prior to the date of departure of the shipment.

 E. Food Safety Requirements: